kubedb/docs/docs/guides/mongodb/reconfigure/sharding.md

 As we can see from the configuration of ready mongodb, the value of `maxIncomingConnections` has been changed from `10000` to `20000` in all type of nodes.
 So the reconfiguration of the database is successful.

-### Reconfigure using inline config
+### Reconfigure using apply config

 Now we will reconfigure this database again to set `maxIncomingConnections` to `30000`.
 This time we won't use a new secret.
-We will use the `inlineConfig` field of the `MongoDBOpsRequest`.
+We will use the `applyConfig` field of the `MongoDBOpsRequest`.
 This will merge the new config in the existing secret.

 #### Create MongoDBOpsRequest